 Because the process is all happening in the autonomic branch of the nervous system, this will become our conditioned response.
 And because it is conditioned, your mind, body and nervous system will start responding to the perceived threat even before you have become consciously aware of it.

-Whenever the nervous system becomes overstimulated, the memory of trauma becomes enlivened and the corresponding alert signals reach our amygdala before they are processed by the cortex.
+Whenever the nervous system becomes overstimulated, the memory of trauma becomes enlivened, and the corresponding alert signals reach our amygdala before the cortex processes them.
 This part of the brain, where we get a lot of conscious experience from, receives the information later.

 As a result, our conscious awareness is merely the witness to our already activated anxiety response programming.
 It has little chance of intervening in any meaningful way.

 The amygdala is so sensitive, that if you flash a picture of something fear-inducing to someone with an anxious disposition – even subliminally for a millisecond – their amygdala immediately goes into overdrive at the sight of the image.

 It seems an anxious person’s amygdala is ready to pounce on any fragment of information and twist it into a signal for red alert even when the conscious mind doesn’t register that there is anything amiss.